-The sample handling protocol - participants will be informed that anonymised samples taken during the study may be shared with study collaborators

-That individual results will not be shared with participants, with the exception of their enrolment time (where possible this will be a minimum of 24 hours) prior to consent being obtained.
+• The sample handling protocol - participants will be informed that anonymised samples taken during the study may be shared with study collaborators enrolment COVID-19 antibody test.
+This would be done at the end of the study, if requested by the participant time (where possible this will be a minimum of 24 hours) prior to consent being obtained.
 A video presentation of the Study Information leaflet may be screened to an audience, or made available for them to access it remotely.
 However, participants will have the opportunity to individually question an appropriately trained and delegated researcher before signing consent.